David Lilley (snooker player): Career

 At the 2016 Indian Open, the second world ranking tournament of the season, he qualified for a ranking tournament for the first time.
 After defeating Tian Pengfei 4–3 in qualifying, he eliminated Mike Dunn, Mark Williams and Robert Milkins in the main round to reach the quarterfinals, where he lost to England's Shaun Murphy 2–4.

-He was first on the Q School Order of Merit in 2018.
+He was first on the 2018 Q School Order of Merit.
 In the 18/19 season, he just missed out on gaining a tour card for the 19/20 season numerous times; he was 4th on the challenge tour list, and lost 5–4 to Kacper Filipiak in the 2019 EBSA European Snooker Championship, where a win would have granted him a place on the tour.
-He appeared in Snooker 19, making him the only player in the game who has never turned pro (the other amateurs in the game are former pros).

-On 23 May 2019, he beat Sean Maddocks 4–0 in the final qualifying round of Q School - Event 1, finally becoming a professional after 30 years as an amateur.
+Lilley beat Sean Maddocks 4–0 in the final qualifying round of the first event of the 2019 Q School, finally becoming a professional after 30 years as an amateur.
 While an amateur, he had worked in the insurance industry.
 Lilley later remarked that his timing was bad, as no sooner had he joined the professional tour then the COVID-19 pandemic led to the mass cancellation of tournaments.

 On 9 May 2021, Lilley overcame Jimmy White 5–3 to become the World Seniors Champion, entitling him to play in the 2021 Champion of Champions tournament.
 On 7 January 2022, Lilley was runner up to Peter Lines in the 2022 UK Seniors Championship, losing 4–1 in the final.

+After a successful 2023-2024 season - the best of his career in terms of ranking points - David finished the season ranked 64th, reaching the top 64 for the first time at the age of 48.